Rescission /Termination and Damages

 Termination may be, but need not necessarily be, accompanied by a claim for damages.
 The innocent party may simply wish to terminate the contract by returning the defective product or thing and reclaiming the consideration paid so that the transaction is unwound.

 Termination by Breach v Lawful Termination

-The lawful termination of a party’s contractual obligations may be permitted by the terms of the contract, irrespective of the presence or absence of a breach.
+The lawful termination of a party’s contractual obligations may be possible, irrespective of the presence or absence of a breach, where the contract so provides.
 A party may have a lawful excuse for not performing.
 The contract may be negated by mistake, misrepresentation, duress, undue influence or illegality.

 A contract may be terminated in accordance with its express or implied terms.
 A party may have an express option to terminate In very narrow circumstances, a contract may be discharged by frustration.

 A party’s right to terminate the contract may derive from the other party’s fundamental breach.
 The exercise of the option to terminate may be more expedient and practical than pursuing a claim for damages.
 In many cases the risks, costs, delay and relationship issues may make it expedient to terminate the contact without pursuing a claim for damages.

 In some cases, the innocent party may have had made a bad bargain so that performance would have cost him more than non-performance.
 In such a case, there may be little or no damages available, so that litigation is uneconomical.

 A failure is said to be fundamental where it deprives the innocent party of what he has contracted for.
 It is often said to “go to the root” of the contract in that it wholly undermines it.
 The greater the degree of non-performance, the more likely the breach will be fundamental.